Boeing MQ-25 Stingray: Flight testing

 In late April 2019, the first MQ-25 test aircraft (T-1 or "Tail 1") was taken by road from Boeing's technical plant at St. Louis's Lambert International Airport across the Mississippi River to MidAmerica St. Louis Airport, which is conjoined to Scott Air Force Base.
 Following taxi tests, the Federal Aviation Administration certified the aircraft and granted airspace for flight testing.
 The MQ-25 took its first flight on 19 September 2019.

 In December 2020, Boeing released video showing the first flight of the MQ-25 with a Cobham aerial refueling store externally mounted.

 On 4 June 2021, the first refueling test was conducted, with the MQ-25 providing fuel to an F/A-18F Super Hornet.
 The MQ-25 originated at MidAmerica Airport in Mascoutah, Illinois, with support by Air Test and Evaluation Squadron VX-23.
 The mission lasted about 4.5 hours with the two aircraft performing numerous dry or wet connects for more than 10 minutes and 325 pounds of fuel transferred in total.
 Further refueling tests were performed with E-2 and F-35C.

 Design

 Boeing's MQ-25 design is powered by one Rolls-Royce AE 3007N turbofan engine delivering 10000 lbf of thrust; this is a variant of the engine used to power the Navy's MQ-4C Triton.
-The aircraft is less stealthy than flying wing UAVs.
-It does feature a stealthy fuselage shaping, flush inlet to shield engine blades from radar and V-tail.
+Although the aircraft is less stealthy than flying wing UAVs, it does feature a stealthy fuselage shaping, flush inlet to shield engine blades from radar, and a V-tail.

+Images of an MQ-25 model released in April 2024 showed AGM-158C LRASM anti-ship missiles on the underwing hardpoints.
+The model also showed an electro-optical sensor ball under the nose in front of the forward landing gear.